Asteroyd775/helow-world/README.md

 Hi Humans

-This is my first repository, I want to leabr coding to improve the planet!
+This is my first repository, I want to learn coding to improve the planet!